Formula Off Road: History

 Formula Off Road originated in Iceland in the 1960s.
 In the hopes of raising funds, groups of Icelandic rescue workers started to show their 4WD cars in action in the Icelandic hills.
 It soon became more of a competition between the teams, and soon they started building specially made vehicles for just this purpose.

 The story of Formula Off Road began in Iceland May 2, 1965 when the first Formula Off Road competition was hosted by Bifreiðaklúbbur Reykjavíkur (Reykjavik's Car Club), or BKR for short.
 After that race Egill Gunnar Ingólfsson claimed the title First Winner of Formula Off Road.
 With that competition, Þorkell Guðnason and fellow members of BKR made the foundation of what we call today a Formula Off Road Championship.

 26 January 1980 an national association of racers, Landssamband íslenzkra akstursíþróttamanna (LÍS), whas founded.
 They organized a calendar for formula offroad, made an unified scoring system, managed the national championship and made sure safety protocols are being fulfilled.

 At the beginning there was only one class but in 1985 the second class was added to the competition because some of the contestants began to drive with multi-paddle tires.
 That's when Modified Class and Unlimited Class came to exist.
 During these years contestants arrived on their daily drive cars, took off the equipment they didn't need in the race itself, changed their tires to multi-paddle and started the race.

-Back in the day a roll bar was the only requirement but not the complete roll cage as it is today.
-It is worth noting that in 50 years of Icelandic Formula Off Road there haven't been any serious injuries that can be traced to lack of security measures in the cars.
+Earlier, a roll bar was the only requirement but not the complete roll cage as it is today.
+In 50 years of Icelandic Formula Off Road there haven't been any serious injuries that can be traced to lack of security measures in the cars.